KrisD2004/ReadMe/301/class06/README.md

 5. A POST request is a command in the HTTP protocol that sends data to a web server to create or update a resource.
 6. A PUT request is a command in the HTTP protocol that sends data to a web server to update a resource.
 7. A PATCH request is a command in the HTTP protocol that sends data to a web server to partially update a resource.

+## Things i want to know more about

+Learn more ways to improve agile development